WillUCSD/cse15l-lab-reports/Lab_Report_1.md

 ![Image](cat_example2.png)

 - /home as working directory
-- The ouptut is <code>cat: lecture1: Is a directory</code> as the argument iss a directory/folder of its files, and the command <code>cat</code> must have a file as its argument.
+- The output is <code>cat: lecture1: Is a directory</code> as the argument is a directory/folder, and the command <code>cat</code> must have a file as its argument.
 - There is an error in the output as <code>cat</code> cannot display any file content considering that <code>lecture1</code> is a directory and not a file

 2. <code>cd lecture1</code>